Primary

 Keep your head and shoulders relaxed on the floor—there is no need to curl up.
 Focus on breathing into your lower back, feeling the expansion with each inhale.
 The gentle side-to-side rock should come from your hips, massaging the sacrum area.

-Want Knee Hug Stretch in your program?
+See where Knee Hug Stretch fits in your weekly plan

 Lie flat on your back with legs extended.